Skip to main content

 Private DocumentIndividual or BusinessResume, Private Contract4 years (Class E Felony)

-To secure a conviction for Official Document Falsification under New York Penal Law §175.10 and related statutes, the prosecution must definitively establish three core elements of the crime beyond a reasonable doubt.
-Each element must be carefully proven to demonstrate the defendant's guilt in attempting to deceive the public or authorities.
+To secure a conviction for falsification of official documents under New York Penal Law § 175.10 and related statutes, the prosecution must definitively establish three core elements of the crime beyond a reasonable doubt.
+Each element must be proven to demonstrate the defendant's guilt in attempting to deceive the public or authorities through the act of falsification of official documents.

 Unauthorized Creation or Alteration